CAESAR SALAD

 1 cup Parmigiano, finely grated

-Drizzle bread cubes with two tablespoons olive oil, toss to coat, and toast on a parchment-lined baking tray at 375°F for 18-20 minutes, until golden brown and crisp, turning croutons with a spatula every 4 or 5 minutes for even cooking.
+Drizzle bread cubes with two tablespoons olive oil, toss to coat, and toast on a parchment-lined baking tray at 375°F for about 15 minutes, until golden brown and crisp, turning croutons with a spatula every 4 or 5 minutes for even cooking.
+Softer bread will take less time.

 Remove large outer dark green leaves from romaine, leaving only pale yellow-green, tender inside leaves.
 (Use the outer leaves for another dish such as soup, vegetable ragout, stuffing, etc.).
 Trim the stem from the head and separate into individual leaves.
 Spin leaves dry in a salad spinner, wrap in a soft towel, and chill.